 I also assisted the stage manager with various communication to the FOH crew.
 The stage manager did not have COM to FOH and used the audio departments.
 I’m really not sure why there was not show COM for video or lighting.
 We did have our radios, but the show would get so loud it was quite hard to hear them clearly and there was not a channel for just our stage.

 We had a few minor problems, mainly feedback issues with the DJs asking for their mics to be turned up way too loud.
-We had a few other technical difficulties with the DJ rigs with quarter inch cables being jumbled loose or unplugged by mistake.
-I found it difficult working with the rigs because there were unlimited possibilities as to what or who were causing the problems.
-For example we had an act that through-out their performance the DJ rig kept cutting out.
-The back line guys tried their best to figure out what was going on but they could not determine if it was a loose connector, bad cable, problem with the turntable, or user error.
+We had a few other technical difficulties with the DJ rigs with quarter-inch cables being jumbled loose or unplugged by mistake.
+I found it difficult working with the rigs because there were unlimited possibilities as to what or who was causing the problems.
+For example, we had an act that throughout their performance the DJ rig kept cutting out.
+The backline guys tried their best to figure out what was going on but they could not determine if it was a loose connector, bad cable, a problem with the turntable, or user error.
 There just wasn’t enough time to fully figure it out in between each set.
 We ended up replacing the whole rig and running new lines.

 The show was full of crazy lighting displays, video, pyro, and a whole lot of bass.
 There seemed to be a constant vibration from the subs and so much of it, that no matter where I stood or sat, I could feel the vibration throughout my body.
-It was quite an odd feeling but I got use to it after awhile.
+It was quite an odd feeling but I got used to it after a while.

 Our shows went well until the afternoon of the last day when it rained and poured.
-The concert ended up being cancelled, and we waited for security to clear the site.
+The concert ended up being canceled, and we waited for security to clear the site.
 A lot of the gear was soaked, and the tent stages were completely flooded.
-It was quite a site and kind of a depressing knowing how difficult load out would be with water and mud.
+It was quite a sight and kind of depressing knowing how difficult loadout would be with water and mud.